PentestBox/config/README.md

-## Config
+## Config Files

-All config files must be in this folder.
-If there is no option to set this folder directly, it has to be hardlinked.
+This repository holds all the config files which are needed by PentestBox.
+All update features are controlled from this repository.